 Welcome to the Kaimukī Public Library!
 Designed by local architect Shoso Kagawa, our library opened on June 17, 1965.
 Our busy regional library opens 6 days a week and is one of only 3 public libraries open on Sundays.
 In 2015, our library celebrated its 50th Anniversary.

 Aloha pumehana kākou!
+Feel free to join us for our second Hawaiian 101 class at the Kaimukī Public Library.
 We are continuing the Basic Hawaiian Language class for those interested in learning ʻōlelo Hawaiʻi in a fun and engaging way.
-This class taught by Librarian Moki Renti Cruz will incorporate Hawaiian songs as a tool to help build vocabulary and understand sentence structure.
-No prior music experience needed, although for this program as it is a continuation of the previous Hawaiian language class, and therefore may be more difficult for those without prior Hawaiian language experience.
+This class will be taught by Librarian Moki Renti Cruz who will incorporate Hawaiian songs as a tool to help build vocabulary and understand sentence structure.
+No prior music experience needed.

 E ola mau ka ʻōlelo Hawaiʻi!